kwongit/kwongit/README.md

 ### 😄  About Me

-Welcome!
-I'm a software engineer with over a decade of experience as a QA engineer.
-Recently, I found myself at a crossroads due to layoffs at Indeed.
-Instead of seeing it as a setback, I viewed it as an opportunity to refine my technical skills and transition into a development role.
+Hello, I'm Kevin—a software engineer with over a decade of experience as a Quality Assurance Engineer.
+Recently, I found myself at a crossroads due to layoffs at Indeed.com.
+But instead of seeing it as a setback, I viewed it as a perfect opportunity to level up my skill sets and transition into a development role.

 During my time in App Academy's full-stack software engineering track, I immersed myself in building three full-stack applications.
-Using JavaScript, React, Redux, Python, Flask, and SQLAlchemy, I not only expanded my technical toolkit but also cultivated a deep appreciation for clean and efficient software development.
+Using JavaScript, React, Redux, Python, Flask, and SQLAlchemy, I not only expanded my technical toolkit but also cultivated a deep appreciation for clean and efficient code.

-What sets me apart amongst my fellow peers is my foundation in QA.
+What sets me apart from my fellow cohort peers is my foundation in quality assurance.
 Having spent years ensuring the quality of software, I bring a unique perspective to development.
 My understanding of testing, deployment, and the importance of quality gives me a holistic view of the entire software development life cycle.

 I'm not just excited about this new chapter in my career; I'm genuinely eager to collaborate with forward-thinking teams.
-My goal is to contribute to the creation of reliable, high-performing applications.
+My goal is to contribute to the creation of reliable and high-performing applications.
 Let's embark on this journey together—I'm ready to bring my dual perspective and dedication to quality to your team!

 Please feel free to explore my portfolio for more details on my projects.
-Thanks for visiting!
+Thanks again for visiting my portfolio!

 ### 💻  Tech Stack